Excellent Indoor Air Quality

 Even before Covid-19, public awareness of the connection between IAQ (Indoor Air Quality), health, and productivity is on the rise and parents, homeowners, and office workers alike are demanding attention be paid to this critical issue.

 The new technology, known as Aeroseal, operates from the inside of the air ducts to seal from the inside.
 Computerized equipment used in the sealing process is connected to the air works through a long flexible pipe extending from the equipment to the ducts.
 Unlike manual sealing methods that require re-examination every time sealing occurs, but the Aeroseal air-liquid process provides “live” regular feedback on the results during the procedure.
-For decades, issues related to poor indoor air quality in construction of air ducts have not been addressed.
+For decades, issues related to poor indoor air quality in the construction of air ducts have not been addressed.
 Aeroseal duct sealing technology can help change this and at the same time improve IAQ

 Save money by lowering utility bills.